- 1(Of a building or structure) having a square shape and solid appearance: a four-square Georgian houseMore example sentences

 adverbBack to top

-- 1Squarely and solidly: a castle standing four-square and isolated on a peninsulaMore example sentences
+- 1Squarely and solidly: a castle standing four-square on a peninsulaMore example sentences

 - The tradition stands four-square against it, on all fronts.

 - This bill delivers four-square on our promise to protect public access and clarify ownership.

 - Einstein is four-square in the camp of Bernoulli and de Moivre.

 - 1.1Firmly and resolutely in support of someone or something: they stand four-square behind integrationMore example sentences

 - This year's only new theme is corporate corruption - which everybody's four-square against.